-A recent report (below) from Ernst & Young’s Managing Partner, Richard Baker, showcases the outstanding opportunity and anticipated growth for Reading
+A report (below) from Ernst & Young’s Managing Partner, Richard Baker, showcases the outstanding opportunity and anticipated growth for Reading.

 EY’s Region and City Economic Forecast highlighted the exciting prospects for the competitiveness of Reading and the Thames Valley.
 A thriving and economically prosperous region with UK-leading growth forecasts, Reading and the Thames Valley are expected to outperform the rest of the UK until 2019, writes Richard Baker, EY’s managing partner in Reading.

 Reading is set to be the UK’s fastest growing city over the next three years with annual Gross Value Added (GVA) of 2.5% – growing faster than London’s 1.9% and UK average growth of 1.5%.
 The Thames Valley region is also expected to grow quicker at 2.1% annual GVA growth over the next three years.

 EY’s forecast says Reading is set to experience relatively strong employment growth of 0.9% between 2017 and 2019 – the fastest of any UK city.
 This would create 3,000 additional jobs in Reading by 2019.